GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-windows.md

 1. In the **Connection Settings** window, customize settings as needed.
 The settings apply to all VM instances in the respective zone or project, unless explicitly overridden.

+For more information about customizing connection settings, see [Connection settings](toolwindow-connection-settings.md).

 ## Frequently Asked Questions